boldbi/bold-bi-docs/docs/embedding-options/embedding-sdk/samples/vuejs-with-node-js.md

 # Bold BI Dashboards embedding in Vue.js with Node.js using Embedded SDK

-A GitHub link has been provided to [get](https://github.com/boldbi/vue-with-nodejs-sample) the sample application, which demonstrates the rendering of the dashboard available on your Bold BI server.
-This is followed by steps to create a new embedding application in `Vue.js` with `Node.js` on your own.
+A GitHub link has been provided to [get](https://github.com/boldbi/vue-with-nodejs-sample) the sample application, which showcases the rendering of the dashboard that is accessible on your Bold BI server.
+Following this, there are instructions on how to create a new embedding application in `Vue.js` with `Node.js` on your own.

-> **NOTE:** The best way to get started would be to read the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation.
+> **NOTE:** The best way to get started is by reading the [Getting Started](/getting-started/embedding-in-your-application/) section of the documentation.
 The `Getting Started` guide provides enough information to know before working on the sample.

 ## Requirements/Prerequisites

  * [Visual Studio Code](https://code.visualstudio.com/download)
  * [Node.js](https://nodejs.org/en/)

- > **NOTE:** Node.js v12.13 to v18.18 are supported.
+ > **NOTE:** Node.js versions 12.13 to 18.18 are supported.

 ## How to run the sample

- 1. Please get the [Vue.js with Node.js](https://github.com/boldbi/vue-with-nodejs-sample) sample from GitHub.
+ 1. Please obtain the sample for [Vue.js with Node.js](https://github.com/boldbi/vue-with-nodejs-sample) from GitHub.

- 2. Please ensure you have enabled embed authentication on the `embed settings` page.
-If it's not, please follow the [instructions](https://help.boldbi.com/site-administration/embed-settings/#get-embed-secret-code) provided or refer to the image below to enable it.
+ 2. Please ensure that you have enabled embed authentication on the `embed settings` page.
+If it is not enabled, please follow the provided [instructions](/site-administration/embed-settings/#get-embed-secret-code) or refer to the image below for guidance on how to enable it.

     ![Embed Settings](/static/assets/javascript/sample/images/embed-settings.png)

- 3. Please use this [link](https://help.boldbi.com/site-administration/embed-settings/#get-embed-configuration-file) as a reference to download the `embedConfig.json` file.
+ 3. Please use this [link](/site-administration/embed-settings/#get-embed-configuration-file) as a reference to download the `embedConfig.json` file.
 Additionally, you can refer to the following image for visual guidance.

     ![EmbedSettings image](/static/assets/javascript/sample/images/embed-settings-download.png)
     ![EmbedConfig Properties](/static/assets/javascript/sample/images/prop-core.png)

   4. Please copy the downloaded `embedConfig.json` file and paste it into the designated [location](https://github.com/boldbi/vue-with-nodejs-sample/tree/master/Nodejs) within the application.
-Please ensure you have placed it in the application as shown in the following image.
+Please ensure that you have placed it in the application as shown in the following image.

      ![EmbedConfig Location Image](/static/assets/javascript/sample/images/vue-node-embedconfig.png)